w3c/webextensions/proposals/sidepanel-close-api.md

 Programmatic Control:
 - An extension could automatically close the panel after completing an action or when certain conditions are met.
-For example, closing the side panel after longer inactivity.
+For example, an extension that helps users fill out a form could close the side panel automatically once the form is submitted.
+  This ensures the side panel only stays open while it’s needed, streamlining the user experience.

 ### Known Consumers